gkisalatiga/gkisalatiga-foss/README.md

 - [X] Improve icon sets ~and color theming in dark mode~
 - [X] Remove JSON data fallback completely when launch count is more than 1 (prevent data not updated when offline)

+### January 2025

+- [ ] Reduced the amount of visible page dots indication in the main menu's carousel
+- [ ] Split among carousel types: poster, video, article
+- [ ] Add QRIS image save button
+- [ ] Add "max width" for screens when opened on tablet devices (or when the orientation is landscape)
+- [ ] Add non-open source, non-hard-coded third party resources attribution

 ## C. Privacy Policy

 The latest privacy policy document of GKI Salatiga can be read in this [GitHub repository file](https://github.com/gkisalatiga/gkisalatiga-foss/blob/main/PRIVACY_POLICY.md).
 However, this **README** file has summarized the privacy policy as follows: